ga4gh/catvar-spec/schema/cat-vrs/def/CategoricalVariant.rst

-.. warning:: This data class is at a **draft** maturity level and may change
+.. note:: This data class is at a **trial use** maturity level and may change
-    significantly in future releases.
+    in future releases.
 Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

-A representation of a categorically-defined domain for variation, in which individual contextual variation instances may be members of the domain.
+A representation of a categorically-defined domain for variation, in which individual Constraintual variation instances may be members of the domain.

 **Information Model**